Capromys

 Capromys is a genus of rodents that contains Desmarest's hutia, Garrido's hutia, and several recently extinct species, mainly from Cuba, although one extinct subspecies of Desmarest's hutia is known from Grand Cayman.

+Taxonomy

+The genus name Capromys derives from Ancient Greek κάπρος, meaning "pig, boar", and μῦς, meaning "mouse, rat".

 Species

 The following species are considered valid per Borroto-Páez (2012) and the American Society of Mammalogists: